tallybark/dob/CONTRIBUTING.rst

       # Generate the reST docs (peruse the output for errors and warnings):
       $ make docs

-.. note:: 2019-02-19: The project's docstrings are no longer linting.
+.. note:: Not all of this author's projects adhere that well to docstrings
-          (Because the author did not follow docstrings convention during development, nor run the pep257 linter; because the author does not value docstrings as highly as writing tests, and providing coverage, and writing readable code, so now we find ourselves with imperfect docstrings littered throughout the code.)
+          convention, so pep257-compliance is not mandatory.
+Generally, the module docs still build!
+Also, this author values tests, coverage, and readable code over spending time fleshing out docstrings (which could be a waste of time during development, as code changes quickly! but then there's usually "no time" after development, so we often find ourselves with imperfect docstrings littered throughout the code).

           As such, feel free to run the pep257 linter, but also feel free not to.
 It's noisy.